 Return to Campus Plan for Summer 2021

-The spring 2021 semester will begin on schedule on Jan.
-6 for new APNN students and Jan.
-11 for returning APNN students.
-All other students will start on Jan.
-13. The School of Nursing will continue to deliver instruction remotely for classroom courses while offering most labs and clinical training in person, subject to physical distancing and personal protection protocols.
+The Summer 2021 semester will begin on schedule on May 10 for September and January APNN cohorts and RN to BS students.
+All other students will start on May 17.
+The School of Nursing will continue to deliver instruction remotely for classroom courses while offering most labs and clinical training in person, subject to physical distancing and personal protection protocols.
 Students should confirm the details of their individual schedule and contact their instructors to clarify their on-campus requirements.

 Travel remains complex due to various federal and New York State travel restrictions and guidelines.
 All members of the UR Nursing community should adhere to standards and travel advisories set by New York State and the Centers for Disease Control.
 Those individuals who travel to areas under New York State travel advisories should complete the New York State Traveler Health form to determine whether precautionary quarantine or isolation is required, and continue to monitor their health per CDC guidelines.

 - Please note: Nursing students are considered essential workers and therefore should follow New York’s guidelines for essential workers.

 - Students reporting to campus from areas outside of New York State should plan their travel in advance, allowing adequate time to quarantine, if necessary, before the start of classes.
 See the Returning Students or New Students section of this site for more details.

 - Faculty and staff should refer to the COVID-19 Resource Center for guidance on personal and University-related travel.

 Emotional/Mental Health Support

 Everyone has been affected by this global pandemic.
 It is common for individuals to feel a wide range of emotions, including fear, anxiety, sadness, or an overabundance of stress.
 The University has many resources available to assist.
 You can also call the New York State COVID-19 Emotional Support Line at 1-844-863-9314.